|Guess this little farm grows peas and makes teddy bears. This is so Tasmanian, a bit of humor in everything they do!|

 After all this time its easy for us to clearly determine what really “trips our trigger,” (no pun intended).
 I often tell Tom how it feels as if I’ve been injected with a drug providing profound sensation of “peacefulness and happiness” when we see wildlife, beautiful scenery or cultural events.

 That’s not intended to diminish the value of any visual stimuli.
-Its simply how us humans are wired.
+It’s simply how we humans are wired.
 If seeing wildlife and scenery triggered the release of saliva and gastric juices, we’d be slobbering messes.

 Although Tom is less inclined to express his responses to such triggers (its a guy thing) I practically fall out of the car trying to get out of the low slung passenger seat in the little rental car to stand to take a photo or two.